yonathan-toledano/Shell-scripts/README.md

+## ⚖️ Legal Notice / Disclaimer

+**⚠️ IMPORTANT: THESE SCRIPTS ARE PROVIDED FOR EDUCATIONAL PURPOSES ONLY.**

+**Do NOT use these scripts on systems you do not own or do not have explicit permission to access.**

+**Unauthorized use of these scripts on third-party machines may violate local laws and IT policies.**

+**By using these scripts, you agree to take full responsibility for any actions and consequences.**

 Shell-scripts

 This repository contains a collection of Linux shell scripts created to assist with the Network Research module at the JBT Institute.